vinsidious/gac/USAGE.md

 ## Advanced

 - Combine flags for more powerful workflows (e.g., `gac -ayp` to stage, auto-confirm, and push)
-- Use `--show-prompt` to debug or review the prompt sent to the AI
+- Use `--show-prompt` to debug or review the prompt sent to the LLM
 - Adjust verbosity with `--log-level` or `--quiet`

 ### Skipping Pre-commit and Lefthook Hooks